Kamikouchi-lab/YORU_doc/home.md

 <img src="logos/YORU_logo.png" width="40%">
 <img src="imgs/title_movie.gif" width="50%">

 “YORU” (Your Optimal Recognition Utility) is an open source animal behavior recognition system using Python.
 YORU can detect animal behaviors not only single-aminal behaviors but also social beahviors.
-YORU also provide online/offline analysis and closed-loop manipulation.
+YORU also provides online/offline analysis and closed-loop manipulation.

 ## Features